-- For sessions to be launched from an end user's list of links, choose where you want the settings files to be stored on the user's workstation.
+- For sessions to be launched from an end user's Assigned Sessions list, choose where you want the settings files to be stored on the user's workstation.

 - My Documents\<product folder>

 - Temp

 - your specified <User profile folder>\

-- 7 Launch your session
+- 6 Click LAUNCH to open the session and configure your preferences and other settings.
+If you see a Launch Application dialog asking to use Zulu Platform x64 Architecture, your client is already